kemitchell/startup-unix/second-draft.md

 We are happy to announce [_Ironsides_](https://github.com/ironsides/ironsides), a project for a truly open startup legal operating system.
 The project's goals:

-1. Document corporations created with Ironsides are compatible with standard Silicon Valley style equity compensation, financing, and other "mission critical" transactions.
+1. Document corporations compatible with standard Silicon Valley style equity compensation, financing, and other "mission critical" transactions.
-2. Rely on no particular vendor, technology, or mode of legal practice for preparation or signature.
+2. Favor no particular vendor, technology, or mode of legal practice for preparation or signature.
 3. Release revisions in a transparent, predictable, and verifiable manner, for free, on the Internet.
 4. Welcome and incorporate contributions from companies, attorneys, and other professionals that serve startup companies' interests.

 The purpose of Ironsides is to learn from and serve the startup community, not to tell it what it should want.
-Existing work has manifested the project goals in a few ways that we find exciting:
+However, contributors have already done quite a bit of work preparing a strong starting point for the project.
+That existing work has head in a few interesting directions:

-- Ironsides documents should be consistently organized and phrased, as much as possible, in plain language that non-lawyer readers can understand.
+- Contributors have stressed that documents should be consistently organized and phrased, as much as possible, in plain language that non-lawyer readers can understand.
+- The documents are developed as plain text computer files, using open source software to create copies in other formats, like Microsoft Word.
+- Contributors have taken to using GitHub, and especially its Issues and Pull Requests systems, for collaboration and planning.